 Keep the Assets Safely

 A smart developer keeps habit of taking daily backup of the produced artifacts, otherwise machine crash can crash you as well.
-You should keep your artifacts at your local machine as well as another secure machine so that in case of machine crash, you can continue with the saved copy of the source code or documents.
+You should keep your artifacts at your local machine as well as another secure machine, so that in case of machine crash, you can continue with the saved copy of the source code or documents.

 Multiple copies create confusion

-Assign a new version to every change.
+- Always assign a new version to every change.

 Password sharing is strictly prohibited